RPGroup-PBoC/human_impacts/data/air/hurricanes/README.md

 **Notes**

 Plotting the ten-year rolling average of the data indicates a cycle of varying intensity of Atlantic hurricane seasons with a period of roughly 70 years.
+This is conjectured to be due to the Atlantic Multidecadal Oscillation (AMO), which affects sea surface temperatures in the North Atlantic.